 - Event The event on which the policy will be evaluated.
 Available options:

-- Authentication Both first-time authentication, such as when user logs in to an application via SAML, as well as continuous authentication, such as when user switches between SAML applications while already logged in to the SAML Idp.
+- Authentication Both first-time authentication, such as when the user logs in to an application via SAML, as well as continuous authentication, such as when the user switches between SAML applications while already logged in to the SAML Idp.

 - Enrollment When the user is logging in for the first time

 - Applications Which SAML applications this policy should apply to; alternately, check Apply to All Applications for universal coverage

 - Enabled Whether this policy is currently active

 AdvancedWhen checked, the policy will appear on the standard policies page